axe-api/docs/docs/03-models/README.md

 module.exports = Category
 ```

-When you define a recursive resource like this, you will have following routes to access the resource;
+When you define a recursive resource like this, you will have the following routes to access the resource;

 | Method  | Route                                     |
 |---------|-------------------------------------------|